OLAMI04/POWER-BI/README.md

-Dataset of 1000 rows will be extracted from Lai manufacturing Plc database.
+Dataset of 1000 rows was extracted from Lai manufacturing Plc database.
 This dataset will be analyzed to understand the pain point of the business.
 The attributes include: